happykit/flags/package/README.md

 }
 ```

-There is a shortcut tho make this more concise:
+There is a shortcut to make this more concise:

 ```ts
 if (flagBag.cookie) response.cookie(...flagBag.cookie.args)